 prediction for the position of the next fork though I find it

 surprising that it didn't follow it's own clear pattern and put it

 between Th and Pa, exactly where I would also place it.
-Perhaps it's
+That would make

 impossible to ever create these elements,

 if it's ever done it will be interesting to see who's right.
 On the